-Some of Germany's best World Heritage sites come in the form of chocolate-box town centres with long and varied histories.
+Some of the best World Heritage sites in Germany come in the form of chocolate-box town centres with long and varied histories.
 Wandering through narrow streets to discover half-timbered houses, handsome town halls and Roman city gates, you'll be sure to have your imagination fired.

 Most famous as the birthplace of Bauhaus, Germany's architecture and design is something to write home about.
 The Bauhaus school was founded in 1919 in Weimar; several Bauhaus gems survive to be explored, while many of the country's Modernist housing estates are still lived in today.

 Germany's rich history and culture is tied up with its industrial heritage, and these World Heritage sites make fascinating places to visit.
 Pushing technological boundaries, Germany's industrial heritage sites range from mining regions to sophisticated water-management systems.

 Germany is home to some truly spectacular religious architecture.
 Cathedral spires, monastic islands and pretty abbeys are top pulls even in a stellar list of World Heritage sites.

 From old Viking settlements to Martin Luther memorials and the Classical city of Weimar, helm of the German Enlightenment, Germany heralds a long cultural and intellectual legacy represented by a number of World Heritage sites.
 Don't miss Berlin's Museum Island, home to a clutch of world-class museums.

 Nature, gardens and landscapes are well represented in Germany.
 Wide-open spaces such as the Wadden Sea and the country's ancient beech forests are juxtaposed with manicured formal gardens and landscaped parks.
 There's something for everyone here.

 Lavishly decorated palaces and castles, from Potsdam to Würzburg, prove to be show-stopping German World Heritage sites.
 You can't fail to be impressed by the expense, expertise and extravagance on show.